HSF/hsf.github.io/_activities/cwp.md

 ## Editorial Team

+## Working Groups

+  The list of CWP working groups, their charges and status is maintained on a [dedicated working group page](http://hepsoftwarefoundation.org/cwp/cwp-working-groups.html).

 ## Timeline

 After a preparatory phase during Fall 2016, the CWP process was launched in January, 2017.
 The aim is to produce a consensus document by 1 Sep, 2017.